 Wooden Block printing or Block Printing or Relief Printing may be a technique for printing text, images, or patterns as a way of printing on textiles and later paper.

 Block printing may be a traditional sort of fabric design that’s still used extensively today.
 It is a simple and instantaneous printing technique that will produce rewarding results on fabric and paper.
-In essence, block printing is remarkably almost like rubber stamping, with many of the printing skills being transferable.
+In essence, block fabric block printing is remarkably almost like rubber stamping, with many of the printing skills being transferable.

 Wooden Block Printing History

 As a way of printing on cloth, the earliest surviving examples from China date to before 220 AD.
-Wooden block printing existed in Tang China during the 7th century AD and remained the foremost common East Asian method of printing books and other texts, also as images, until the 19th century.
+Wooden fabric block printing existed in Tang China during the 7th century AD and remained the foremost common East Asian method of printing books and other texts, also as images, until the 19th century.

 Ukiyo-e woodblock prints are the best-known type of Japanese woodblock art print.